atwang16/atwang16.github.io/content/post/20240119/index.md

 </p>
 <p align = "center">
 Some student somewhere is going to get carried away with making all these airplanes.
-Hopefully someone pulls up to a tournament with one that has wheels.

-Image credit: Foxtrot Comics
+Hopefully someone pulls up to a tournament with one that has wheels.<br>Image credit: Foxtrot Comics
 </p>

 As one more aside, this part of the robot is fairly isolated and almost feels trivial, which in the early season will